For the display driver stopped working and has recovered is a normal problem for all the top 3 graphics manufacturers.

 3. Find out Display adapters and then decide to Update.

-4. You can choose to Update Now to update all the drivers on Windows 10.
+4. You can choose to Update Now to update all the drivers.

 After the latest version of display driver installed, your display driver will work properly and it does not need to recover again.